jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ```

 ### Connect to Routers
-1. Starting from the XRD VM log into each router instance 1-7 per the management topology diagram above.
+1. Starting from the XRD VM ssh into each router instance 1-7 per the management topology diagram above.
 Example:
 ```
 ssh cisco@xrd01
 ```